Top 5 Eco-Friendly Purses & Handbags (Stylish & Sustainable)

 Call me a stereotype if you like, but yes, I'm a girl who loves bags!
 A good quality sustainable handbag, purse, tote, or crossbody bag is a crucial part of my wardrobe.

 Only the best eco-friendly purses and handbags should be entrusted with carrying all our essentials.
-However, we don’t want our fashion and convenience choices to harm the planet of the people in the supply chain.
+However, we don’t want our fashion and convenience choices to harm the planet or the people in the supply chain.

-That's why I've searched high and low to find the best designs from sustainable brands that complement my environmentally friendly clothing choices.
+That's why I've searched high and low to find the best designs from sustainable brands that complement my environmentally friendly choices.

 Perfect for daily use - and with the style and chic you need for nights on the town!